What are Digital Assets?

-But, what’s the difference between a digital asset and another image or document?
-Theresa Regli, a DAM industry expert, describes digital assets as “something represented in a digital form that has intrinsic or acquired value”.
-Put simply, the key lies in whether the file adds value to the company.
+To help identify the difference, Theresa Regli, a DAM industry expert, describes digital assets as “something represented in a digital form that has intrinsic or acquired value”.
+To simplify, the key difference lies in whether or not the file adds value to the company.

-For example, if an image from a photoshoot is used in a social media campaign that raises awareness of an upcoming event and drives registration, that image would be considered a digital asset.
+For example, an image from a photoshoot used in a social media campaign to raise awareness of an upcoming event and drive registration, is considered a digital asset.
 However, if a rough screenshot is sent in a one-off email to a potential client, the image itself has minimal long-term value and would likely not be considered a digital asset.

-When understanding the value of your digital assets, there’s more to consider than just the hard cost of the asset.
-It’s also important to consider the time spent producing it, and the ability to recreate it.
+When evaluating the value of your digital assets, there’s more to consider than just the hard cost of them.
+It’s also important to consider 2 factors: the time spent producing it, and the ability to recreate it.

-When evaluating production value, consider the time, resources, people and planning that it took to create the asset.
-Often, an organization's most high-value assets are those that a considerable amount of time and effort.
-For example, as a marketing manager, losing a single photo, while inconvenient, can likely be resolved fairly quickly, either by re-editing the raw file or selecting another from the shoot.
-A fully-edited and ready-to-distribute eBook, however, will take significantly more time and effort to recreate and get re-approved, even if you still have each individual asset.
+When evaluating production value, consider the time, resources, people, and planning that it took to create the asset.
+Often, an organization's most high-value assets are those that take a considerable amount of time and effort to create.
+Losing a single photo, while inconvenient, can be resolved quickly, by re-editing the raw file or selecting another.
+A fully-edited and ready-to-distribute eBook, however, will take significantly more time and effort to recreate and get re-approved.
+Even if you still have each individual asset.
 This is an incredibly common challenge.
 In fact, in our recent DAM Trends Report, 41% of organizations without a digital asset management (DAM) solution in place reported having to recreate or repurchase an asset.